aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/node/clone/_index.md

 This method serves as a copy constructor for nodes.
 The cloned node has no parent, but belongs to the same document as the original node.

 This method always performs a deep copy of the node.
-The *isCloneChildren* parameter specifies whether to perform copy all child nodes as well.
+The  parameter specifies whether to perform copy all child nodes as well.